bdlow/sbms0/README.md

 The ISL94203 only reads its configuration on power-on - thus any parameter changes made on the SBMS0 will only take effect when the SBMS0 is power cycled by disconnecting and reconnecting the cell monitoring cable.

+The 12-way cable also supplies power to the SBMS0, from the battery being monitored.
+The power supply wires 1 (GND) and 11+12 (Positive) should be kept electrically separated from their neighbouring sense wires up to the battery so as to ensure the SBMS0 current draw does not affect the measured cell voltages. i.e. don't "piggyback" wires 1-2 or 10-12.

 ### Cell Balancing

 Cell balancing is achieved via a 24 Ω resistor switched across each cell by a FET controlled by the ISL94203; nominal balancing current is therefore 3.6 V / 24 Ω = 150 mA.
 Cell balancing is only enabled when: